 - Keep the oven free from grease buildup. - Pulling out the shelf to the shelf-stop is a convenience in lifting heavy foods.
 It is also a precaution against burns from touching hot surfaces of the door or oven walls.
 The lowest position "R" is not designed to slide. - Do not heat unopened food containers.
 Pressure could build up and the container could burst, causing an injury. - Do not use aluminum foil anywhere in the oven except as described in this guide.
-Misuse could result in a fire hazard or damage to the range. - Never use aluminum foil to line the oven bottom.
-Improper use of foil could start a fire. - When using cooking or roasting bags in the oven, follow the manufacturer's directions. - Use only glass cookware that is recommended for use in gas ovens. - Always remove the broiler pan from range as soon as you finish broiling.
+Misuse could result in a fire hazard or damage to the range. - When using cooking or roasting bags in the oven, follow the manufacturer's directions. - Use only glass cookware that is recommended for use in gas ovens. - Always remove the broiler pan from range as soon as you finish broiling.
 Grease left in the pan can catch fire if oven is used without removing the grease from the broiler pan. - When broiling, if meat is too close to the flame, the fat may ignite.
-Trim excess fat to prevent excessive flare-ups. - Make sure the broiler pan is in place correctly to reduce the possibility of grease fires. - If you should have a grease fire in the broiler pan, turn off oven control, and keep broiler drawer and oven door closed to contain fire until it burns out.
+Trim excess fat to prevent excessive flare-ups. - Make sure the broiler pan is in place correctly to reduce the possibility of grease fires. - If you should have a grease fire in the broiler pan, turn off oven control, and keep the oven door closed to contain fire until it burns out.